Maybreak

 The tour proper is guided by a tablet with sixteen icons to select when you enter a room with that sign and commentary and music play.
 I absolutely love the building – the innovative elements, gorgeous woodwork, wrought iron balustrades and typical Gaudi trencadis – the patterned facades we usually call mosaics which combine broken tiles, glass and other materials making Gaudi the great recycler.
 I’ve added a few images from the house but it’s very tactile as well – you need to be there.

 The house is tall and has this fabulous double atrium from floor to skylight flooding it with light – a very clever touch.
 So the the tour heads inexorably upwards until you reach the roof with great views over the city.
 As you mount each flight and select the next images so Dani’s music changes to fit the atmosphere and function of the room you’re in.
 It is wonderfully varied – simple piano pieces at times, what sounds like a marimba and cello rippling away for another but generally fully orchestral and often choral themes that work extremely well.
 The huge uplifting crescendo for the top of the stairs gave even my weary legs a jolt of energy.
 I think there’s a Battlo Suite for concert performance in there – rights permitting of course.
-The great thing is that the orchestra at the recording was under the baton of Pablo Urbina, now Dani’s husband.
+And certainly there needs to be a CD or stream if this varied and atmospheric music wher a few recurring motifs are developed with creativity and technical skill to match the tone and function of each area of this amazing house.
+Great job Dani!

 After a few moments contemplation on the roof marvelling that the large structures were in fact the house’s water supply we descend through another work of art.
 What was once the fire escape has been transformed by the Japanese sculptor Kendo Kuma who has draped the walls in swirls of aluminium links of chain mail which are aesthetically pleasing and highly tactile.